WebDevJasonCameron/CharacterArchive/README.md

 # CharacterArchive

 ## Just-a-Note
 Wow, things changed from my initial plan.
-The following is how I currently see thins...
+The following is how I currently see things...

 ## Current plan
 - [X] 1 - Create an initial REACT CS focus page (we'll use Raveen's CS)